 The County and the Birmingham MSA have experienced steady population growth over the years.
-Although Birmingham experienced an 8.7 percent loss in population between 1990 and 2000, the Birmingham-Hoover MSA grew 12.37 percent from 1990 to 2003.
+Although the City of Birmingham experienced an 8.7 percent loss in population between 1990 and 2000, the Birmingham-Hoover MSA grew 12.37 percent from 1990 to 2003.
 Similarly, the average household income increased during the same period from \$52,259 to \$55,771.
 The suburban counties of Blount, Shelby and St. Clair experienced some of the fastest growth in population in the State.
-It is anticipated that most of the population growth in the Birmingham-Hoover MSA will continue to occur outside the present City limits and that the City will continue to serve as an employment, service and cultural center for residents of the suburban areas.
-The following table summarizes historical population growth for Jefferson County, the City of Birmingham, and the Birmingham-Hoover MSA.
+It is anticipated that most of the population growth in the Birmingham-Hoover MSA will continue to occur outside the present city limits of the City of Birmingham and that the city will continue to serve as an employment, service and cultural center for residents of the suburban areas.
+The following table summarizes historical population growth for Jefferson County, the Birmingham-Hoover MSA, and the State of Alabama.